 A grain network is a complex interplay of stakeholders who form a community centered on supporting and growing a regional grain economy.
-While participants appear to operate sequentially in the following graphic, this is for simplicity of presentation: links form and reform and change over time.
+While participants appear to operate sequentially in our Grain Network graphic, this is for simplicity of presentation: links form and reform and change over time.
 For example, grain purchasers (5) might buy their grain directly from processors (5) and mill it themselves, bypassing millers (4).
 Millers (4) may sell their by-product to purchasers across the circle (8).
 These are just a few examples of how participation in a grain network can vary over time.
 One of the positive aspects of multiple links between the stakeholders is the resulting robustness; new relationships develop, resulting in collaborations that integrate the grain economy into the community life, and other connections in the network can mitigate interruptions in the supply chain.

 Of course, a grain network exists within a larger context that includes funding, policy, the built environment, and education.
 Funding can come from private donors, Foundations, grain alliances, or federal and state economic development programs.
 Policymakers may provide incentives for participation in the regional grain economy.
 The built environment comprises the infrastructure for storing, processing, milling, and transporting grain, and education about the benefits of whole grains and regional food systems contributes to the demand for regional whole grains.